Privacy Policy

 3.2 Identity Verification Data

-When our business customers submit identity verification requests through our API, we process:
+When our business customers submit identity verification requests through our application programming interface (API)—a secure technical connection that allows their systems to send verification requests to us—we process:

 - Identity document details (e.g., document type, document number)